Dave's Travel Pages

 History of the Portara in Naxos

-As with many Ancient Greek monuments, the origins of the doorway combine a little myth, history, folklore and guesswork!
+As with many Ancient Greek monuments, the origins of this massive marble doorway in Naxos combine a little myth, history, folklore and guesswork!

 The monumental gate was part of an unfinished temple commissioned by the tyrant Lygdamis in the 6th century.
 Designed on a colossal scale, it drew inspiration from the Temple of the Olympian Zeus in Athens, and one dedicated to the Goddess Hera on the island of Samos.

-Before it could be completed, war broke out (as it so often did in Ancient Greece!), Lygdamis was overthrown, and the temple left unfinished.
+Before the Temple of Apollo Portara could be completed, war broke out (as it so often did in Ancient Greece!), Lygdamis was overthrown, and the temple left unfinished.
 It's at this point some uncertainty arises.

 According to some, this temple would have been dedicated to Apollo as it faces Delos.
 It's also what the official signposts say!